About the Maryland Horse Council (MHC)

 Horses are deeply woven into the heritage and history of Maryland.
 As the Maryland Horse Council, we strive to honor that heritage, while continuing to support the growth and vitality of Maryland’s impressive horse community.
 Since being established in 1985, we have sought to unify, inform, and represent the community as a whole.
 As the industry’s trade association and representative to the state legislators, MHC provides one common voice in the Maryland state legislature and state agencies, by interacting with the media and the general public, and by keeping its members informed on issues that affect them and their horses.

 The Maryland Horse Council is a volunteer, grassroots membership organization.
 We have three membership types: association, industry professional, and individual.

 Who We Represent:

 You of course!
-According to the 2010 Equine Census, the Maryland horse community is made up of 28,340 people with 81,000 horses on 16,040 properties that comprise 587,000 acres.
+According to the 2010 Equine Census, the Maryland horse community is made up of over 65,000 people with 100,000+ horses on 16,040 properties that comprise 705,000 acres.
 Our assets are $5.6 billion, our direct operating expenses are $363 million, and our economic impact has never been accurately measured, but is in the billions.
 We are every breed and every discipline, and Maryland is the state where many of those disciplines began in these United States.

 What We Do: